 No phone number registration status for externally-registered Campaigns.

 Twilio does not currently have the ability to retrieve number registration status for externally-registered Campaigns.
 If you are am ISV who registers Campaigns directly with TCR and associate those with Twilio numbers, we cannot currently confirm which of your Twilio numbers have been fully migrated to your A2P registration.

 Short code numbers or Toll-Free numbers in your Messaging Service will not be affected by A2P 10DLC registration.

-For customers who use Messaging Service number selection (passing a Messaging Service SID in your API requests instead of specific From numbers), any short code or Toll-Free numbers in your Messaging Service will continue to be prioritized over long code numbers.
-This is because of their higher MPS throughput – long code numbers continue to receive 1 MPS (see above).
+For customers who use Messaging Service number selection (passing a Messaging Service SID in your API requests instead of specific From numbers), any short code or Toll-Free numbers in your Messaging Service will continue to be prioritized over long code numbers unless a Sticky Sender mapping already exists.
+This is because of the higher MPS throughput from short codes and Toll-Free numbers – long code numbers continue to receive 1 MPS (see above).